 Please note that for some datastores (e.g RDBMS) the version check followed by update/delete is performed in a single statement.
-See also :-
+This would be using a statement like this and if no records are updated then an JDOOptimisticVerificationException is thrown.